hujhax/austin-improv-wiki/Troupes/You Bet Your Life.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Groucho Marx returns in his classic quiz show!!
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Groucho Marx returns in his classic quiz show!!
 Watch as audience members compete for prizes and enter dialogue with Groucho himself in this improvised game show!
-There may even be special appearances from Groucho's famous friends.</blockquote>
+There may even be special appearances from Groucho's famous friends.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Improvised game show format with audience contestants.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Improvised game show format with audience contestants.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]